capnhowyoudo/Office365-Powershell-Scripts/README.md

 Required: Microsoft.Graph Module

-You must first connect with Connect-ExchangeOnline before running any cmdlets or scripts.
+You must first connect with Connect-ExchangeOnline or Connect-MgGraph -Scopes "User.ReadWrite.All","Group.ReadWrite.All" before running any cmdlets or scripts.

 ⚠️ Use At Your Own Risk — PowerShell Scripts